genome-spy/genome-spy/docs/grammar/data.md

 ### FASTA

-The type of _FASTA_ format is `fasta` as shown in the example below:
+The type of _FASTA_ format is `"fasta"` as shown in the example below:

 ```json
 {